 Tree Nursery Weeks are held at Dundreggan, a 10,000 acre Conservation Estate that is owned by Trees for Life in Glen Moriston, near Loch Ness.
-Our Nursery is idyllically located next to a wildflower meadow and tranquil birch woodlands that invite exploration.
+Dundreggan has been described as a ‘lost world’ for biodiversity with frequent discoveries of rare species not found anywhere else in the UK.
+The nursery is idyllically located next to a wildflower meadow and tranquil birch woodlands that invite exploration.
 We are growing a range of native trees for planting at our project sites, including rare species such as dwarf birch and woolly willow, and trialling innovative ways to propagate aspen, a beautiful but rare tree in the Caledonian Forest.

 Pillow case, duvet cover and bedsheets required.